cmelchior/jervis-ffb/docs/rule-discussions.md

 19. Pro and rerolls https://fumbbl.com/index.php?name=PNphpBB2&file=viewtopic&t=32167&postdays=0&postorder=asc&start=0

-20. Rules for activation are intepreted like this:
+20. Rules for activation are interpreted like this (this list is not defined anywhere)
     a.
 Select Player
     b.
-Activate Player (this regains lost Tackle Zones)
+Start Activation (this regains lost Tackle Zones).
     c.
 Select Action.
 Some actions require a target as part of this:
        a.
 Blitz, Foul,
+    d.
+Start of Activation
+       d1.
+Rodney's Catch of the Day
     d.
 Roll for Bone Head etc. Pro is allowed here
     e.
 If Bone Head fails, action is "used"
     f.
 Roll for Foul Appearance, Dump-off (Pr.
 Designer's Commentary)

 21. Multiple Block / Frenzy / Special Actions: https://fumbbl.com/p/blog?c=Candlejack&id=25322
     My interpretation: